PostHog/posthog.com/contents/blog/new-vp-nailing-funnels.md

 ## Phase 2: Building the strategy

-### Long Term Direction & Audience
+### Long-term direction & audience

 The cornerstone of every strategy is having a long-term direction to point everything else towards.
 It was easy to build a long term vision for 2023 with insights from the intro interviews and leveraging PostHog’s existing mission.
 We identified a segment that resonated well with our existing successful customers and has a lot of growth potential.

-### First Milestone
+### First milestone

 With a long term vision, clear focused audience, and a ton of context about our customers, their needs, the market and how our product is used today, we identified one thing we needed to get right before anything else: funnels.

 ## Phase 3: Landing the strategy

-### Feedback & Iteration
+### Feedback & iteration

 To get buy-in, it was crucial for me to share the draft with the entire company and get as much feedback as possible.
 The feedback was comprehensive and enabled me to quickly iterate on the first version.
 To make the strategy easy to remember and execute, we came up with a memorable two-word version of our top priority: “nail funnels” (thanks to [Tim](https://posthog.com/handbook/company/team/marcus-hyett)).

-But you can’t just assume everyone will buy into the strategy because you posted it somewhere and they gave it a thumbs up.
+But you can't just assume everyone will buy into the strategy because you posted it somewhere and they gave it a thumbs up.
 You have to talk people through it 1:1 and communicate the message via different channels.
 We discussed the new strategy in all our small team standups, company all-hands, and uploaded it to our website.

 Read more about our strategy [here](https://posthog.com/handbook/company/team/marcus-hyett).